longhorn09/SmartFrame/README.md

 # Electrical
 In general, to make a new electrical outlet, you want to plug into an existing circuit that's directly below is the easiest way to go.
-One of the challenges in a commercial setting compared to traditional residential is dealing with metal electrical boxes.
+One of the challenges in a multifamily setting compared to traditional single-family residential is dealing with metal electrical boxes.
 To run new metal clad 12/2 cable into an electrical box requires opening up a 1/2" knock out.
 This is oftentimes easier said then done given then tight quarters.
 Traditional approaches are with a hammer and a flat head screwdriver or awl.
 But if that doesn't work, then a right angle drill adapter with a self-driving screw works as well to give you a handle to pop out the knock out with.